* European earnings are better-than-expected

 * Graphic: World FX rates in 2020 tmsnrt.rs/2egbfVh

-Shares have rallied to their strongest levels since February this week - in many countries erasing their entire slump in March when the coronavirus pandemic sent markets into freefall - as investors bet that massive stimulus has carried economies through the worst of it.
+Equities have rallied to their strongest since February, with many country indices erasing their slump in March when the coronavirus pandemic sent markets into freefall.

 In currency markets the euro was up 0.1% to $1.1583, close to the 21-month high of $1.1601 it touched on Wednesday as agreement between European Union members on a large economic recovery fund continued to provide lift.